9de/Tiktok-username-Checker/README.md

 # Tiktok-usernam-Checker
 Tiktok username Checker that is check if username is vaild or bad or banned

+# Update 5/30/2022
+**The API has been closed by TikTok, so you will not be able to use it anymore**

 # ⭐ First Project
 **TikTok Checker You can check if the name is available, unavailable or banned.
 This is my first Python project**